vhbit/capnproto-rust/_drafts/lifetimes.md

 Like its C++ counterpart,
 capnproto-rust relies heavily
-on pointer manipulation
+on raw pointer manipulation
-to achieve performance.
+to achieve good performance.
 In fact,
 the translation
 from C++ to Rust